Dr Leo Kadokura

 Leo Kadokura is a lecturer in modern English Literature at St John’s College, University of Oxford.
 He teaches Prelims Paper 3 (1830-1910), Prelims Paper 4 (1910-present) and Finals Paper 5 (1760-1830).

-His recently submitted doctoral thesis examines how the always contested idea of Englishness has shifted as writers have developed new, or different, modes of writing across the long twentieth century.
+His forthcoming book examines how the always contested idea of Englishness has shifted as writers have developed new, or different, modes of writing across the long twentieth century.
 The project considers in particular the work of Joseph Conrad, Virginia Woolf, V.S.
 Naipaul and Kazuo Ishiguro.
 The vital but often neglected two-way interaction between intellectual history and literary form is central to this project.
-He completed his MSt in World Literatures in English and BA in English Language and Literature at Oxford.
+He completed his DPhil in English, MSt in World Literatures in English and BA in English Language and Literature at Oxford.

 He has worked extensively on Olive Schreiner, John Galsworthy, Joseph Conrad, Virginia Woolf, Edith Wharton, Henri Bergson, Henry Green, Paul Ricoeur, V.S.
 Naipaul, Charles Taylor, Kwame Anthony Appiah, J.M.
 Coetzee, W.G.
 Sebald, Kazuo Ishiguro and Kirsty Gunn.

-He welcomes dissertation proposals on various topics in modern and postcolonial literature, especially those interested in global and postcolonial approaches to twentieth century literature.
+He welcomes dissertation proposals on various topics in Victorian, modern and postcolonial literature, especially those interested in intersecting literary/formalist concerns with political/intellectual history.
 He has previously supervised nine dissertations on various topics such as:

 - Packaging Identities: Hanif Kureishi, Bernardine Evaristo and Natasha Brown.

-- Rewriting Voices: Sam Selvon, Ngugi wa Thiong'o and Percival Everett.
+- Rewriting Voice: Sam Selvon, Ngugi wa Thiong'o and Percival Everett.

 - Terror and Narrative Time: Ian McEwan and Don DeLillo.